 What Is the Civil Penalty under the California Lemon Law?

+Not all lemon law cases will support a civil penalty.
 A buyer can recover the civil penalty if they can establish that the manufacturer willfully failed to comply with its duties under California’s Lemon Law.

 The attorneys at Wirtz Law have been extremely successful at obtaining civil penalty damages for their clients in settlements and jury verdicts.
+For more information call the experienced trial attorneys at (858) 259-5009 for a free case evaluation.

 SHARE